PseudoMon/nononsensebasicjs/docs/transition.md

 document.getElementById("colourbox").addEventListener('click', animateBox)
 ```

-Note that I put `left: 0` in the CSS.
+Note that I put `left: 0` in the CSS, even though it doesn't visibly do anything.
 Your element should have default values for every properties that the script will modify.
 Otherwise, the transition might not work.

 Here's a version where you can toggle between the two colour/positions.